acbrandao/GoLang/README.md

 _Go is a programming language created at Google in 2009 by Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is a statically typed compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrent programming features added.
 The compiler, tools and source code are all free and open source_ (source Wikipedia)

+# learning code in src/ folder
+Most of the files in the src/ folder are for learning  pruposes, small snippets that allow me to learn a specific funciton of the language

 # Sample Golang program

 Below is the simplest Go lang program , saved as **hello.go**